punsisini/Punsisini/README.md

 I’m a Master of Information Technology graduate with a strong interest in cybersecurity and hands-on experience in network security, vulnerability assessment, and log analysis.

 I enjoy working on practical labs and real-world scenarios where I can analyse network traffic, identify vulnerabilities, and troubleshoot security issues.
 My goal is to start my career in a cybersecurity or IT support role and grow into a Security Operations Center (SOC) environment.
+I focus on understanding how real-world threats are detected and analysed using practical tools and techniques.

 ---

 ## 🎯 Objective

-To secure an entry-level role in cybersecurity or IT support, where I can apply my technical skills, continue learning, and contribute to maintaining secure and reliable systems.
+To begin my career as a SOC Analyst or in a cybersecurity-focused entry-level role, where I can build a strong technical foundation in threat detection and security monitoring, with a long-term goal of transitioning into Governance, Risk, and Compliance (GRC).

 ---